Why I’m here

-For more than 17 years, I have worked internationally as a somatic, body-based therapist.
-I love accompanying people who seek wellbeing, connection and personal freedom.
-Who wish to shake off old patterns of beliefs and behaviour, and unfold to live their life the sustainable way they choose.
+For more than 17 years I have been working internationally as a somatic, body-based therapist with a complex holistic approach.
+I feel blessed to be able to accompany people on their way to enhance wellbeing, connection and personal freedom.
+Courageous people who wish to shake off old patterns of beliefs and behaviour, and unfold to live their life the sustainable way they choose.

-Encouraging and empowering others to thrive means they can learn to communicate their needs and wishes, navigate through crisis and trauma towards taking responsibility, nourishing lasting relationships and choosing how to live their life.
-This desire for communication, connection, and personal freedom to live up to one’s values and dreams has always driven me.
+Encouraging and empowering others to thrive means to remind them how to feel and communicate their needs and wishes, navigate through crisis and trauma towards taking responsibility, and nourishing lasting relationships.
+This deeply rooted desire for communication, connection, and personal freedom to live up to one’s values and dreams has always driven me.
+And the beauty of my work is to discover new variants and varieties through my client’s eyes every day.

-Growing up in the countryside of Northern Germany in the 1980s, I witnessed people around me being unhappy, lonely and frustrated, and suffering silently.
-It broke my heart watching people I love being so stuck, sad and often hopeless.
-While the world seemed so rich and diverse to me once you looked outside the box.
+Growing up in a small village in Northern Germany in the 1980s, I witnessed people around me being unhappy, lonely and frustrated, and suffering silently.
+It broke my heart watching family and friends I loved being so stuck, sad and often hopeless.
+While the world seemed so exciting, rich, and diverse to me - once you looked outside the box.
 Well, I had this little freedom fighter in me who believed change must be possible.
 Is possible.
-This burning desire fuelled my inner drive and I was determined to break free.
+This burning desire fuelled my search for freedom.
 Move to where I would feel was the right place for me, and to find ways to help others too.
 I had no idea how though.
+But I was curious and hungry to learn.

 Many years, I tried to work out why people wouldn’t do the obvious: dare to change.
-My mind was on full spin, and so I went to University to study Sociology and Psychology.
-Dynamics of the individuum interacting in society and vice versa.
-For a few years, I lived in Leipzig before I moved to Berlin, where I would stay for almost 20 years.
+My mind was on full spin when I went to University to study Sociology and Psychology, exploring the dynamics of the individuals interacting in society and vice versa.
+I lived in Leipzig before I moved to Berlin, where I would stay for almost 20 years.
 Packed with my Master's Degree, I was still searching for a way to make live better.
 And it daunted in me: Talking and thinking alone doesn’t provide a way out.
 I looked for alternative ways, how to encourage and empower people.
 I took a detour in journalism, and experimented with telling people’s stories, change the narrative, the perspective.
 So much experience and wisdom waiting to be shared and learned from.
 Thankfully, my little freedom fighter was accompanied by a quieter voice, inviting me to listen carefully not only to the stories being told but also to the heart, to acknowledge mine and everyone’s unique potential, and to trust the process.

 And then one day, I was in the right place at the right time.
 Was it coincidence, fate, meant to be or being lucky?
 There was this party and I met someone who introduced me to somatic bodywork.
 Soon after, I met their teacher.
 And this one hour changed my life.
 I ‘knew’ that’s it.
 For the first time, I felt seen, understood, heard and held.
 That’s what I was looking for.
 Connection, communication, compassion, change.
 A very direct and immediate, caring, attentive and empowering way to make change happen, to integrate the past and focus on the future.